Researchers may have uncovered an important clue to explain why the Zika virus could be responsible for a serious brain defect in newborn babies.

 The researchers said the Zika virus spread from a single infection through a dish of stem cells in just three days.
 There was no evidence the cells employed any antiviral responses.

-The scientists said their discovery doesn’t yet prove a direct link between Zika and microcephaly, but it does pinpoint where the virus may be doing its most damage.
+The scientists said their discovery doesn’t yet prove a direct link between Zika and

 "This is a first step, and there's a lot more that needs to be done," Hongjun Song, a neuroscientist and stem cell biologist at the Johns Hopkins facility said in a statement.
 "What we show is that the Zika virus infects neuronal cells in [a lab] dish that are counterparts to those that form the cortex during human brain development."